1987 Pacific typhoon season: Tropical Storm Maury (Rosing)

 Tropical Storm Maury first formed from an area of disturbed weather early on November 7.
 At the time, the disturbance had a well-defined surface circulation and persistent deep convection, but little development was expected due to strong wind shear aloft.
 The storm failed to develop further initially, but on November 10, the storm's convective cloud structure improved, and on November 11, the JTWC upgraded the system into a tropical depression.
 The depression quickly lost organization due to strong wind shear, and at 00:00 UTC on November 12, the JTWC issued its last warning on the system.
 Early on November 13, the JTWC reported that the depression had regenerated while the JMA upgraded the depression at around this time.
 Tracking westward, the depression decreased in organization as it approached the Philippines.
 The depression maintained its intensity over the Philippines and on November 15, entered the South China Sea.
 Following a significant increase in the storm's deep convection, the JTWC upgraded the depression into Tropical Storm Maury midday on November 16, with the JMA doing the same six hours later.
 On November 17, both agencies estimated that Maury reached its peak intensity of 50 mph.
 The JMA downgraded Maury into a depression on November 18, and after moving onshore near Cam Ranh Bay at 04:00 UTC on November 19, Maury dissipated two hours later.
+Widespread flooding was reported in Vietnam.
+86 people were killed and damages totaled to more than US$20 million.